SystolicAttention: Fusing FlashAttention within a Single Systolic Array: Kernel Programming Model

 All tensor types support a subset of the PyTorch API, including \texttt{shape}, \texttt{dtype}, \texttt{split}, and \texttt{reverse}.
-By explicitly distinguishing tensor types, users can write custom kernel functions that clearly declare the expected input and output tensor memory scopes.
+By explicitly distinguishing tensor types, users can write custom kernel functions that clearly declare the expected memory scope of input and output tensors.